-Because the California School Dashboard is suspended for 2021-2022 due to the COVID pandemic, the following metrics will be adjusted to show/include information from the California Department of Education's Dataquest website.
+Since the California School Dashboard was suspended for 2021-2022 due to the COVID pandemic, the following metrics were adjusted to show/include information from the California Department of Education's Dataquest website.
 It is important to note that Dataquest calculates suspension rates and chronic absenteeism rates in a slightly different way than the California School Dashboard.
-Therefore, information from Dataquest will be added to the baseline for accurate comparison and target setting.
+Therefore, information from

+Dataquest was added to the baseline for accurate comparison and target setting.
 Priority 6: School Climate as measured by all of the following, as applicable:

-A. Pupil suspension rates

-B. Chronic absenteeism rates
+- A. Pupil suspension rates - B. Chronic absenteeism rates